-(b) The Committee shall have full authority, in its discretion, (a) to determine the Employees of the Company or any Subsidiary to whom Awards shall be granted and the terms and provisions of each Award, subject to the provisions of this Program, (b) to exercise all of the powers granted to it under this Program, (c) to construe, interpret and implement the Program and any Agreement, (d) to prescribe, amend and rescind rules and regulations relating to this Program, including rules governing its own operations, (e) to determine the terms and provisions of the respective Agreement with each Participant, (f) to make all determinations necessary or advisable in administering the Program, and (g) to correct any defect, supply any omission and reconcile any inconsistency in the Program.
+(0) riie Committee e shall have full authority, in its discretion, to: shall be granted and the terms and p (i) rovisions of ea determine the Employees of the Company or any Subsidiary to whom Awards ach Award, subject to the provisions of this Program; (ii) exercise all of the powers granted to it under this Program; (iii) construe, interpret and implement the Program and any Agreement; including rules governing its own op (iv) perations; prescribe, amend and rescind rules and regulations relating to this Program, Participant; (v) determine the terms and provisions of the respective Agreement with each and (vi) make all determinations necessary or advisable in administering the Program; Program. (vii) correct any defect, supply any omission and reconcile any inconsistency in the

 The Committee's determinations under the Program need not be uniform and may be made by it selectively among persons who receive, or are eligible to receive, Awards under the Program (whether or not such persons are similarly situated).
 The Committee's decisions shall be final and binding on all Participants.

-(c) Action of the Committee shall be taken by the vote of a majority of its members.
-The determination of the Committee on all matters relating to the Program or any Agreement (including, without limitation, the determination as to whether an event has occurred resulting in a forfeiture or a termination or reduction of the Company's obligations in accordance with the terms of this Program) shall be final, binding and conclusive.
-No member of the Committee shall be liable for any action or determination made in good faith with respect to the Program or any award thereunder.

-(d) Notwithstanding any other provision of the Program, the Committee (or the Board acting instead of the Committee), may delegate to one or more officers of the Company the authority to designate the individuals (other than such officer(s) or any member of the Board), among those eligible to receive awards pursuant to the terms of the Program, who will receive Awards and the size of each such grant, to the fullest extent permitted by Section 157 of the Delaware General Corporation Law (or any successor provision thereto).
-The Committee may additionally delegate to one or more officers of the Company the day-to-day administrative management of the Program to the fullest extent permitted by Section 157 of the Delaware General Corporation Law (or any successor provision thereto).

-(e) With respect to Awards granted to members of the Board who are not employees of the Company, the Program shall be administered (as otherwise set forth in this Section 3), including determining which individuals shall receive Awards and the terms of any such Awards, solely by the Board.
+- (c) Action of the Committee shall be taken by the vote of a majority of its members.
+The determination of the Committee on all matters relating to the Program or any Agreement (including, without limitation, the determination as to whether an event has occurred resulting in forfeiture or a termination or reduction of the Company's obligations in accordance with the terms of this Program) shall be final, binding and conclusive.
+No member of the Committee shall be liable for any action or determination made in good faith with respect to the Program or any award thereunder. - (d) Notwithstanding any other provision of the Program, the Committee (or the Board acting instead of the Committee), may delegate to one or more officers of the Company the authority to designate the individuals (other than such officer(s) or any member of the Board), among those eligible to receive awards pursuant to the terms of the Program, who will receive Awards and the size of each such grant, to the fullest extent permitted by Section 157 of the Delaware General Corporation Law (or any successor provision thereto).
+The Committee may additionally delegate to one or more officers of the Company the day-to-day administrative management of the Program to the fullest extent permitted by Section 157 of the Delaware General Corporation Law (or any successor provision thereto). - (e) With respect to Awards granted to members of the Board who are not Employees of the Company, the Program shall be administered as otherwise set forth in this Section 3, including determining which individuals shall receive Awards and the terms of any such Awards, solely by the Board. - (f) All expenses of the Program shall be borne by the Company.